Vyral/sean-zanganeh-blog/_posts/2019-11-05-autumn-and-winter-markets-in-san-diego.md

 5:35 - Wrapping up

-If you have any questions about real estate, pick up the phone and call me or send me an email.
+If you have any questions about real estate, pick up the phone and call me at (858) 345-9995 or send me an email.
 I would be happy to help you.